James Clerk Maxwell: Later years, 1865–1879

 In 1865 Maxwell resigned the chair at King's College, London, and returned to Glenlair with Katherine.
 In his paper "On governors" (1868) he mathematically described the behaviour of governors—devices that control the speed of steam engines—thereby establishing the theoretical basis of control engineering.
 In his paper "On reciprocal figures, frames and diagrams of forces" (1870) he discussed the rigidity of various designs of lattice.
 He wrote the textbook Theory of Heat (1871) and the treatise Matter and Motion (1876).
 Maxwell was also the first to make explicit use of dimensional analysis, in 1871.

+Maxwell has been credited as being the first to grasp the concept of chaos, as he acknowledged the significance of systems that exhibit "sensitive dependence on initial conditions."
+He was also the first to emphasize the "butterfly effect" in the 1870s in two discussions.

 In 1871 he returned to Cambridge to become the first Cavendish Professor of Physics.
 Maxwell was put in charge of the development of the Cavendish Laboratory, supervising every step in the progress of the building and of the purchase of the collection of apparatus.
 One of Maxwell's last great contributions to science was the editing (with copious original notes) of the research of Henry Cavendish, from which it appeared that Cavendish researched, amongst other things, such questions as the density of the Earth and the composition of water.
+He was elected as a member to the American Philosophical Society in 1876.

+Death

-He was elected as a member to the American Philosophical Society in 1876.In April 1879 Maxwell began to have difficulty in swallowing, the first symptom of his fatal illness.
+In April 1879 Maxwell began to have difficulty in swallowing, the first symptom of his fatal illness.